Integrated Dual Diagnosis Treatment for Bipolar Disorder and Substance Addiction in Los Angeles, California

 - Aggressive or Risky Behavior: Substance abuse can amplify the symptoms of bipolar disorder, leading to aggressive or risky behaviors.
 This behavior endangers you and those around you, making it crucial to seek comprehensive treatment.

-Does Insurance Cover Dual Diagnosis Treatment for Addiction and Bipolar Disorder in LA?
+Does Insurance Cover Dual Diagnosis Treatment for Substance Addiction and Bipolar Disorder in LA?

 Yes, many health insurance plans in Southern California cover addiction rehab and bipolar disorder treatment.
 This includes dual diagnosis treatment for bipolar disorder and substance abuse, addressing mood instability disorder, relapse prevention, alcohol medical detox, and inpatient rehab services.
 Coverage specifics depend on your insurance provider and the plan you have selected.